aadilmallick/my-notes-docusaurus/docs/js-cookbook/08-TDD.md

 #### It's OK to repeat yourself

 Don't worry about DRY code when writing tests.

+> [!NOTE]
-Tests are meant to stand on their own individually, and writing abstractions to promote DRY code makes your code inflexible and your tests more complicated.
+> Tests are meant to stand on their own individually, and writing abstractions to promote DRY code makes your code inflexible and your tests more complicated.
 Just repeat them.

+Do not try to get clever with abstraction in tests, because that will inevitably end up affecting all your tests and makes them harder to maintain.

 #### Use dependency injection